Rock Climbing Etiquette for Beginners

 Trust me, we get it.
-When you’re working hard and really crushing it on the wall, sometimes you gotta let out a grunt!
+When you’re working hard and crushing it on the wall, sometimes you have to let out a grunt!
 There’s a reason tennis has garnered a reputation for its exclamations, exhalations, and calling out.

-And just like with beta-spraying, a little-bit is to be expected!
-A lot-bit is just a little-bit rude.
+And just like with beta-spraying, a little bit is to be expected!
+A lot is just a little bit rude.

-A lot of times we see pro climbersin videos turning it into a show!
+A lot of times, we see pro climbers in videos turning it into a show!
 And you know what, if you’re crushing 5.15, you probably should grunt a little more than average.
-For most of us, though in the gym the experience can become frustrating for climbers around you.
+For most of us, though, the experience can become frustrating for climbers around us in the gym.
 Give your environment a little thought and try to be considerate of the people around you.
-A good rule of thumb with the noises is: if you wouldn’t do it outside in front of your neighbors’ house, maybe you shouldn’t do it on the wall.
+A good rule of thumb with the noises is: if you wouldn’t do it outside in front of your neighbor's house, maybe you shouldn’t do it on the wall.

 Similarly, a potty mouth on the wall is almost always inappropriate.
 You can always find kids running around climbing gyms.
 Even when you think you’re in the clear, that’s always when you drop the F-bomb, turn around, and see the little kid.
 Let’s avoid this situation for everyone’s sake.

 There is a big difference between being proud of yourself and an ol’ fashioned brag session.
 Jumping off of a climb and being psyched that you topped it is one thing, but approaching every climber in the vicinity to tell them about it?
 Yikes… What did your mom tell you about bragging?
 If your answer is “that it’s awesome,” maybe you should go brag about that to her.